adastra-react/adastra-react/README.md

 #### MERN stack developer
 <!-- ![MERN stack developer](https://media-exp1.licdn.com/dms/image/C5616AQGVyj27xT-8Lw/profile-displaybackgroundimage-shrink_350_1400/0/1611167236505?e=1632960000&v=beta&t=KVwVIfuQWaIjD8IdNay95-9Yero0CarYcUqtv88MVZo)
  -->
-I'm Suneil England from Jamaica, I do MERN stack development, UI/UX designing, 3D modeling and video editng.
+I'm Suneil England, a senior frontend engineer.
+I do MERN stack development, UI/UX designing, 3D modeling and video editng.
 I find learning new languages and framerworks to be exciting and adventurous.
 I like the idea of learning new skill, then being able to use my new found abilities in real projects.

 - You check out my online portfolio at: https://suneil-england-portfolio.netlify.app/